replit/river/PROTOCOL.md

 - the handshake request is malformed (i.e. doesn't conform to the schema)
 - the protocol version in the request does not match the protocol version of the server
 - the expected session state does not match the server's session state. examples:
-  - the client wanted a reconnection, but the server doesn't know about that particular session
+  - the client wanted a reconnection to a specific session but the server doesn't know about it
-  - the client's next expected seq exceeds the server's last acked message
+  - the client is in the future (`client.nextSentSeq > server.ack`)
+  - server is in the future (`server.seq > client.nextExpectedSeq`)

 When the client receives a status with `ok: false`, it should consider the handshake failed and close the connection.